Ready for the throne: Man City no longer have anything to fear after toppling kings of Europe | Goal.com

 Guardiola, himself, patrolled his technical box like a caged tiger, as Foden and Sterling missed chances to press home their advantage.

-And when Cancelo’s weak challenge allowed Rodrygo to fire in a 28th cross that Karim Benzema headed home emphatically, it was game on.
+And when Cancelo’s weak challenge allowed Rodrygo to fire in a 28th-minute cross that Karim Benzema headed home emphatically, it was game on.

 Question marks over the rigidity of their own backline have persisted all season, and with Fernandinho recalled after the bombshell Eric Garcia announcement that he wants to leave on the eve of the game, they could have easily buckled.